-BSQ will be a leading centre of individual excellence, within Latin America, providing the foundations for lifelong learning and success within a global context.
+BSQ will be a leading centre of excellence providing the foundations for lifelong learning and success within a global context.

 We are a dynamic learning community that provides a personalised and holistic education for both Ecuadorian and International students, that is both British focused and internationally minded, delivered by inspirational, intercultural learning leaders.